akitomoya616/akitomoya616/README.md

 - 👋 Hi, I’m Sitong Lu (@akitomoya616)
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Object Oriented Programming
+- 🌱 I’m currently learning Android Application Development
-- 💞️ I’m looking to collaborate on Python/C++/Java projects
+- 💞️ I’m looking to collaborate on Python/C++/C/Scala/Java projects
-- 📫 How to reach me: silu0223@colorado.edu
+- 📫 How to reach me: sitong.lu99@gmail.com

 <!---
 akitomoya616/akitomoya616 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.